 It is aimed at advanced level participants who hold a primary degree or equivalent qualifications and who have experience of working in a development context in Ireland or in other countries in the Global North or South.
 Particularly welcome are leaders, facilitators and managers of community development projects, government and development agency staff, people involved in pastoral ministry, researchers, development educators, volunteers and activists.
 This course is also relevant to academics in the countries of the Global South engaged in teaching and research in development.
-A limited number of places are also retained for recent graduates who wish to study further before embarking on a career in development work.
+Places are also retained for recent graduates who wish to study further before embarking on a career in development work.

 Undergraduate degree (2.2 or higher) in a development related discipline (e.g. Agricultural Science, Anthropology, Economics, Education, Engineering, Geography, Health related discipline, Nutrition, Rural Development, Sociology or other Social Science etc) or a recognized international equivalent.
 Those with a professional background in work related to international development are particularly welcome to apply.
 In exceptional cases, applicants without a primary degree may be considered on the strength of their professional work experience, other qualifications and completion of a qualifying essay.